Boleskine House Foundation: Background

 Boleskine House, notable for its association with Aleister Crowley and Jimmy Page, and situated on the banks of Loch Ness, Scotland, suffered extensive fire damage in December 2015, and was placed on the Buildings at Risk Register for Scotland in 2018.
 In April 2019, the estate was divided into four lots and put up for sale.
-Kyra & Keith Readdy purchased lots one and three.
+Kyra and Keith Readdy purchased lots one and three.
 Most of Lot one was then given to the charity in late 2019.
 On 7 May 2020 the charity then purchased the “lot 2” lands which comprise the former coach house, piggery and grazing land.